 Enrichment analysis of putative causal genes

 To explore the broader biological processes represented among HPO genes, we performed GO enrichment analysis on the candidate lists, revealing enrichments for five elements (Supp.
 Table 9).
 For example, Sr was enriched for anion transport (GO: 0006820; p ≤ 0.008) and metal ion transmembrane transporter activity (GO: 0046873; p ≤ 0.015).
 Possibly driven by insufficient functional annotation of the maize genome, these enrichment results were limited, and zero elements passed a strict multiple-test correction (Bonferroni).
 To compensate for the sparsity of annotations, we used the HPO gene set discovered for each trait to identify the set of highly connected co-expression network neighbors, designated the HPO+ sets.
 Inclusion in HPO+ was determined by a gene’s aggregate connectedness to the HPO set (see Materials and Methods).
 The HPO+ sets for several of the ionomic traits showed strong GO enrichments, many of which had terms that passed strict multiple-test correction, including Al, As, Cd, Cu, Fe, K, P, Se, Sr, and Zn (Supp.
 Table 10).
 Several of the enriched GO terms were common across HPO+ sets for different elements (Fig. 8).
 For example, we found enrichment for a collection of GO terms related to ion transport (GO: 0006811), including anion transport (GO: 0006820), potassium ion transport (GO: 0006813), and others (GO: 0015849, GO: 0015711, GO: 0046942, GO: 0006835), which were supported by enrichments from multiple elements (Al, Cd, Fe, Sr) (see Fig. 8; “Transport” cluster).
-We also observed a set of six elements whose HPO+ sets (Al, Cd, Cu, K, Se, Sr) were enriched for GO terms related to chromatin organization (e.g., GO: 0006325, GO: 0071824, GO: 0034728, GO: 0006334; see Fig. 8, “Chromatin Organization” cluster).
+We also observed a set of six elements whose HPO+ sets (Al, Cd, Cu, K, Se, Sr) were enriched for GO terms related to chromatin organization (e.g., GO: 0006325, GO: 0071824, GO: 0034728, GO: 0006334; see Fig. 8, “Subunit Organization” cluster).
 This may result from changes in cell cycle or endoreduplication control in roots, which is expected to alter the accumulation of multiple elements45.

 Figure 8